wspl/DRR/README.md

 ## What's this?

-I was writting a spider via pyspider when I want to download the images in the articles.
-I found that I have to import a request&download module in order to save these images.
-However, my pyspider was running in docker and it's weird to mount a directory to outside system or another docker.
-So the idea was occurred to me, which can downloading some  static resources independently, reusable and easy to control the target (e.g. outdrive, dropbox, aws ...).
+I was trying to write a spider with pyspider, and then I plan to download images in articles.
+But I found that I have to import request&download module in order to save these images.
+However, my pyspider server was running in a docker container and it's weird to mount a directory to outside filesystem or another container.
+So the idea was occurred to me, which is reusable, easy to control the target (e.g. outdrive, dropbox, aws ...) and able to download static resources independently.

 ## Usage